-Dr Emily Burton is Associate Professor in Sustainable Food Production.
+Emily Burton is a Professor in Sustainable Food Production.
 She undertakes a mixture of teaching, commercially driven research investigations and applied research into poultry nutrition and related fields.
-Dr Burton leads the University’s poultry nutrition research team, based at the Brackenhurst Campus.
+Prof Burton leads the University’s poultry nutrition research team, based at the Brackenhurst Campus.

 Prof Burton gained a BSc in Animal Physiology and Nutrition from the University of Leeds and a PhD in the nutritional value of soya beans for broiler chicks from the University of Nottingham.
 She spent seven years as a post-doctoral researcher mainly focusing on feed quality and exogenous enzyme effects on broiler performance, but also briefly investigating the capacity of fibrolytic enzymes to improve forage digestion in dairy cows.